MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/getting-started-ios/index.md

 1. Add UIView to the scene and set its class to MSMapView
 ![Add the map](media/add-map.png "Add the map")

-2. Add the following import to UIViewController
+2. Add the following import to ViewController

 >```swift
 > import MicrosoftMaps